PastVirtual

 Jim Greiner

-Jim Greiner is the Honorable S. William Green Professor of Public Law at Harvard Law School and Faculty Director of the Access to Justice Lab, focusing on randomized field experiments to find out what works for individuals and families who cannot afford to hire lawyers.
+Jim Greiner is the Honorable S. William Green Professor of Public Law at Harvard Law School and Faculty Director of the Access to Justice Lab.

 Event Details